 - Acquire a doctoral degree from an accredited program in psychology

 - Acquire a doctorate or master’s degree in behavior analysis, psychology or education from a program accredited by the Association of Behavior Analysis International (ABAI) or one that is otherwise deemed acceptable to the BACB by meeting BACB acceptable degree definitions or acceptable course sequence requirements.
-Programs that are not ABAI-accredited and that don’t include a pre-approved course sequence can still meet requirements if they include the appropriate Course Content Allocation and are accredited by an accrediting agency recognized by the Council for Higher Education Accreditation (CHEA).
+Programs that are not ABAI-accredited and that don’t include a pre-verified course sequence can still meet requirements if they include the appropriate Course Content Allocation and are accredited by an accrediting agency recognized by the Council for Higher Education Accreditation (CHEA).

 Master’s-level courses found in behavior analysis graduate programs or programs in other fields that include an acceptable course sequence cover topics that include:

 - Legal and ethical issues in behavior analysis

 - Research and application in behavior analysis topics

 There are no universities in North Dakota that offer a complete master’s program approved by the ABAI or BACB.
 Many students today opt for accredited online master’s programs.
 Online degree programs allow you to choose from a greater variety of options and offer unmatched convenience by arranging for practicums to take place at locations near you.